 Can my baby monitor be hacked?

 First of all, rest assured that baby monitor hacking is incredibly rare.
-Most people have not only not had their baby monitor hacked, they’ve also not even suspected it.
-Those who have had a suspicion of hacking can often be reassured by tracking the source of the sound or incident.
-Sometimes it’s just background noise that your monitor picked up, especially with sensitive microphones.
+Most people have not only not had their baby monitor hacked, but they’ve also not even suspected it.
+Those who have had a suspicion of hacking can often be reassured by tracking the source of the sound or incident, which the manufacturer is always quick to investigate.

-There are, of course, extra steps you can take to deter someone from trying to hack your monitor.
+There are, of course, extra steps you can take right at home to deter someone from trying to hack your monitor.
 After all, it’s better to be safe than sorry.

 Baby Monitor Security 101: How to keep your baby monitor safe from hacking